Mightybaac/CRM-in-Rails/README.md

 Run app/terminal-command commands in the terminal to generate the Note model and also add the association of the note to the customer model by adding has_many :notes in the customer model.

+A new form partial was created and rendered in the new and edit views of the customers controller.
+This partial contains the form fields for the customer's name, email, and phone number.
+The labels and text fields for the name, email, and phone attributes have been moved to the new form partial.
+The submit button for the form now says "Create Customer" in the new view and "Update Customer" in the edit view.
+The load_and_authorize_resource method was added to the customers controller.
+This method uses the CanCanCan gem to handle authorization for the controller's actions.
+The Ability class was created, which defines the abilities of different user types.
+In this case, if the user is an admin, they have the ability to manage all resources.
+If the user is not an admin, their abilities have not been defined yet.

 To organize a database for the CRM-in-Rails, you can follow these steps:

 Run the command rake db:create to create the database for your application.